Statistics

 $$\displaylines{ \begin{aligned} P(X) =\space & 1 \cdot d\theta \\ =\space & \frac{d\theta}{dx}dx \\ =\space & \frac{1}{\pi} \frac{\ell}{\ell^{2}+x^{2}}dx \end{aligned} }$$

 which is the Cauchy distribution \(Cauchy(\ell)\).
-The Cauchy distribution has the property that the sum of two Cauchies is also a Cauchy, \(Cauchy(\ell_{1}) + Cauchy(\ell_{2}) = Cauchy(\ell_{1}+\ell_{2})\).
+The Cauchy distribution, like all stable distributions, has the property that the sum of two independent Cauchies is also a Cauchy, \(Cauchy(\ell_{1}) + Cauchy(\ell_{2}) = Cauchy(\ell_{1}+\ell_{2})\).
 This means we can view the distribution as a random walk by photons in small steps, known as the Huygens principle:

 We split \(\ell\) into \(n\) steps, and let \(X_{t}\) be the random variable describing a photon's random walk, \(P(X_{t}) = Cauchy(\frac{\ell}{n})\).
 The law of large numbers says that the final location of the photon, \(X_{1} + X_{2} + ... + X_{n}\) approaches \(n\cdot E(X)\) as \(n\) increases.
 In other words, we would observe a single spot of bright light at position \(n\cdot E(Cauchy(\frac{\ell}{n}))\), when the rest of the wall is completely dark.
 However, a completely dark wall is completely nonsensical in physics.
 The only way out of this paradox is to conclude that the mean of the Cauchy distribution does not exist.